-If you have an order to provide support for other children, bring a copy.
+If you have an order to provide support for other children, bring a copy of that order.
 If you have other biological or adopted children at home to care for, tell the hearing officer how many and what ages they are.
 If you can, bring their birth certificates.
-If you pay for their child care or if they have high medical expenses, bring any records you have.
+If you pay for their childcare or if they have high medical expenses, bring any records you have.

 Support You Gave Your Children in the Past

 DHHS can set a debt for past support owed.
 DHHS can go back 6 years from the date you got the Notice (in Step 1 above).
-Any support you gave your children while you were not living with them over the past six years should be credited against your debt for past support.
+Any support you gave your children while you were not living with them over the past six years may be credited against your debt for past support - and reduce the amount you owe.
 You may want to ask the other parent to come to the hearing to tell the hearing officer what you have provided.
 Other evidence could be:

 - receipts or cancelled checks showing that you paid bills or bought things for your children